scarabdesign/EmailClientProof/README.md

 When built and launched, the project will create new docker containers for PostgreSQL and the local Mail Server implementation.
 The application uses the MailKit library to send emails.
 It has a local email server that can be used to test sending emails without actually sending them.
-To send using a real SMTP server, you will need supply credentials in the `appsettings.json`.
+To send using a real SMTP server, you will need to supply credentials in the `appsettings.json`.
 More on that below.

 The project sends POST, GET and DELETE requests from the Web service to the API service.
 It also uses a SignalR connection to get real-time updates back to the Web.